AbelTefera/FPGA_Arcade/README.md

 * [Credits](./Development-Guide#credits)

 ## What is this?
-The goal of this project was to have multiple games run on an Altera DE1 board.
+The goal of this project is to have multiple games run on an Altera DE1 board.
 The player would have the option to choose from a library of games.
-It was written on Verilog.
+It was written in Verilog.

 Currently two games have been implemented, Breakout and Pong.
-After losing or wining a games you have the option to play again or go back to the main menu.
+You pick the game you want to play from a menu screen which you can return to play other games.

 ### Known issues
 The player point counter in the pong game sometimes counts up by a number greater than one when the ball goes of the screen.